Carlo Ancelotti

-Nicknamed Don Carlo, Ancelotti played as a midfielder and began his career with Italian club Parma, helping the club to Serie B promotion in 1979.
-He moved to Roma the following season, where he won a Serie A title and four Coppa Italia titles, and also played for the late 1980s Milan team, with which he won two league titles and two European Cups, among other titles.
-At international level he played for the Italy national team on 26 occasions, scoring once, and appeared in two FIFA World Cups, finishing in third place in the 1990 edition of the tournament, as well as UEFA Euro 1988, where he helped his nation to reach the semi-finals.
+As a player, Ancelotti won two European Cups with AC Milan in 1989 and 1990, making him one of seven people to have won the European Cup/Champions League as both a player and a manager.
+He played as a midfielder and began his career with Italian club Parma, helping the club get promoted to Serie B in the 1978–79 season.
+He moved to Roma the following season, where he won a Serie A title and four Coppa Italia titles.
+He then played for the late 1980s Milan team and won many titles, including two Scudetti and two European Cups.
+At international level, he had 26 appearances and one goal for the Italy national team.
+He represented Italy at two FIFA World Cups and at the UEFA Euro 1988, finishing in third place at the 1990 World Cup and being a semi-finalist at the Euro tournament.

-As a manager, Ancelotti worked for Reggiana, Parma, Juventus between 1995 to 2001, before rising to prominence with Milan.
-Appointed as manager in 2001, he went onto win both the 2002–03 Champions League and 2002–03 Coppa Italia.
-The following season, he won the Scudetto with an Italian record of 82 points from 34 games, and three years later he won his second Champions League with Milan.
-During his tenure with Milan, Ancelotti was awarded the Serie A Coach of the Year twice.
-He announced his resignation from Milan after the 2008–09 season, leaving as Milan's longest-serving manager in a single spell.
+As a manager, Ancelotti worked for Reggiana, Parma, and Juventus between 1995 and 2001.
+He then joined Milan in 2001 and went on to win both the 2002–03 Champions League and 2002–03 Coppa Italia.
+The following season, he won the Scudetto with an Italian record of 82 points.
+In 2007, he won his second Champions League with Milan.
+Ancelotti was awarded the Serie A Coach of the Year twice.
+He resigned from Milan after the 2008–09 season and was the club's longest-serving manager.